 (734) 913-6272

-Quick oil change chains win on pure speed and convenience, while a full‑service shop like Hoover Street Auto Repair focuses on deeper inspections, better documentation, and long‑term reliability for your vehicle.
+Quick oil change chains win on pure speed and convenience.
+At the same time, a full‑service shop like Hoover Street Auto Repair focuses on deeper inspections, better documentation, and long‑term reliability for your vehicle.
 The trade‑off is usually a few more minutes and a bit more cost in exchange for catching problems early and building a service history.

 Pros and Cons at a Glance